erizov/Professor/semester_1/lecture_09_graph_algorithms/dfs/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Dfs to solve a production issue
+10. Design a system that uses Dfs to tackle a production issue
 11. Create unit tests with 100% code coverage for Dfs
 12. Write a technical blog post explaining Dfs to beginners